 This is my first CNC build, and while there have been a few bumps along the way, I have enjoyed it immensely!

-The initial build took a little over a week, with the build video by Openbuilds providing a much appreciated reference.
+The initial build took a little over a week, with the build video by Openbuilds providing a very useful reference.
 The only real issue I encountered was a stepper motor wire color difference versus the video.

 I spent the next few weeks working on vacuum based spoiler boards, as my first projects require a full profile route, so clamp based hold down is sub optimal.
-The result is pretty effective, but does require a two stage shop-vac setup to create enough vacuum to hold the work piece down during hardwood routing.
+I started with a shop-vac powered setup to hold the work piece down during hardwood routing, but even with a two stage vacuum configuration, the work piece still broke free sometimes.
+In the end, I switched to a vacuum pump arrangement, which has worked more consistently.

 A laser was mounted adjacent to the router to allow engraving/cutting, and a prism attachment developed to allow the laser to engrave the side of work pieces.
-So far, it has yielded pretty impressive results.
+I also added air assist using a fish aquarium pump and some fluid flex pipe, which I have found to enable a more consistant result.
+So far, the laser setup has yielded pretty impressive results.

 Here is a link to the 3D printer model of the laser adapter: Workbee CNC/Endurance Laser Adapter by dustnnotes